kyleu/projectforge/doc/module/websocket.md

 <!--- Content managed by Project Forge, see [projectforge.md] for details. -->
-# Websocket
+# WebSocket

 This is a module for [Project Forge](https://projectforge.dev).
-It provides a Websocket API
+It provides a WebSocket API

 https://github.com/kyleu/projectforge/tree/master/module/socket